mru00/crane_gps_watch/README.md

 2. cd to unpacking directory
 3. build the software

-	./configure && make && make check
+	./configure && make

 4. install

 	sudo make install

+`make check` can be used to run the test suite.
+The test suite requires additional programs to be installed: `xmllint` from `libxml2-utils`.

 See INSTALL for details.
 Note that it is possible to install without root rights, use the `./configure --prefix=...` option.

-Please also have a look at `.travis.yml`, which describes a full build for the [Travis-ci](travis-ci.org) CI platform.
+Please also have a look at `.travis.yml`, which describes a full build for the [Travis-CI](https://travis-ci.org/mru00/crane_gps_watch) platform.

 Cross Compilation for windows:
 ------------------------------

+The program also works under windows.
+Either compile under windows using MinGW, or cross-compile under Linux.

+The program works using Wine, except access to the com port.
+The testsuite on Travis also builds and checks the windows executable with the same testcases.

 	sudo apt-get install mingw-w64
 	./configure --host i686-w64-mingw32 --build i686-linux-pc
+	wine ./src/crane_gps_watch_client.exe --help

 USAGE:
 ------